kumapon/fluent-plugin-dynamodb/README.md

   </tr>
 </table>

-Item can be retrieved by the key, but fluent-plugin-dynamo uses UUID as a primary key.
+Item can be retrieved by the key.
-There is no simple way to retrieve logs you want.
-By the way, you can write scan-filter with AWS SDK like [this](https://gist.github.com/2906291), but Hive on EMR is the best practice I think.

 ###multiprocessing